Spiker: an FPGA-optimized Hardware acceleration for Spiking Neural Networks: Background

-Eventually, the Leaky Integrate and Fire (LIF) model is a good trade-off between simplicity and biological plausibility.
-It treats the membrane as a leaky capacitance, including a resistive part that forces the voltage to a rest value in the absence of input stimuli. \autoref{eq:lifEvolution} describes the evolution of the potential in absence of input stimuli, where $V(t_0)$ is the starting value of the membrane potential, which then tends towards $V_{rest}$, $t_0$ is the time instant in which one or more input spikes are received, and $\tau$ is the exponential decay time constant, affected by the membrane capacitance and parasitic resistance.
+The LIF model treats the membrane as a leaky capacitance, including a resistive part that forces the voltage towards a rest value in the absence of input stimuli.
+The temporal evolution of the membrane potential can be described through the characteristic equations of the LIF equivalent circuit (\autoref{fig:neuronModel}-b). \autoref{eq:lifDifferentialEquation} governs the membrane potential $V(t)$, where $V_{rest}$ is the resting potential in the absence of stimuli, $t_0$ is the initial time (e.g., the instant in which the neuron receives a spike), and $\tau$ is the time constant of the equivalent RC-circuit, namely $\tau = R_{mem} \cdot C_{mem}$.

-When an input spike arrives, the potential increases or decreases according to the excitatory or inhibitory weight of the input synapse.
-The complete mathematical analysis of the membrane potential temporal evolution is reported in \cite{spiker}.
+{ } Solving the differential equation leads to an exponential evolution of the membrane potential in the form of:

-This paper considers as a reference the LIF implementation developed by Peter Diehl and Matthew Cook \cite{peterDiehl}, a seminal work for SNNs applied to handwritten digits recognition.
-The model is simplified to a current-based version, less realistic from the biological standpoint, but preferable to target a hardware accelerator.
-The result is similar to the one reported in \cite{sixuLi}.
-In this reference application, the employed model's parameters are $V_{rest}=-65mV$ and $\tau=100ms$.
-The reader may refer to \cite{peterDiehl}, and \cite{spiker} for a detailed explanation of how these parameters were obtained.
+{ } A specific conductance acting as a weight characterizes each synapse, i.e., the interface between the dendrites and axons of two neurons.
+The conductance modifies the incoming spikes, leading to a variation in the membrane potential proportional to the synapse's weight.
+This conductance-based model is complex despite being a faithful emulation of biological behavior.
+A simpler alternative is the current-based synapse model.
+In this case, the synapse is treated as a simple charge amplifier.
+The input arrives in the form of an ideal current spike that affects the membrane potential proportionally to the charge it delivers.

-The method used to train the network is the STDP.
-This is an unsupervised method, and to this day, it seems the most promising solution from a biological emulation point of view.
-The training task is performed offline, and the accelerator expects valid hyperparameters (i.e., neuron weights and thresholds) before performing inference.
-For this reason, the choice of the specific learning algorithm is left to the user, who can try different solutions, testing them directly in-field.
+Spike-timing-dependent plasticity (STDP) is among the most used learning algorithms in SNNs \cite{stdp}.
+This biologically inspired learning rule modifies the synaptic strength (i.e., weights) as a function of the relative timing of pre- and post-synaptic spikes.
+The details of the learning procedure are not reported in this work since the accelerator has been designed for inference.
+The user is free to decide the training method enabling reaching the desired goal, such as accuracy or biological plausibility.